Are Ladybugs Good Luck?

 False Ladybugs

-Appearance: False ladybugs, or “spotless lady beetles,” look very similar to true ladybugs but lack the distinctive spots.
+Appearance: Nothing screams imposter like false ladybugs.
+“Spotless lady beetles,” look very similar to true ladybugs but lack the distinctive spots.
 They are usually red or orange and have a more elongated body shape.

 Behavior: These beetles are often confused with ladybugs because of their similar coloration and habitat preferences.